 DogFoster links to dog rescue groups who require volunteer foster carers.

-2016 Greyhound racing ban update: Some commentators like Andrew Bolt (and Ray Hadley) ask is banning greyhound racing a moral issue or a utilitarian issue and say if it is utilitarian then why not ban eating meat (sarcastically implying people are cruel everyday because so many cattle, pigs, etc. are killed) or if moral then people are hypocrites for not knowing if their food is, for example, if their eggs are cage or free range eggs.
+2016 Greyhound racing ban update: Some commentators like Andrew Bolt (and Ray Hadley) ask is banning greyhound racing a moral issue or a utilitarian issue and say if it is utilitarian then why not ban eating meat (sarcastically implying people are cruel everyday because so many cattle, pigs, etc. are killed) or if moral then people are hypocrites for not knowing if their food is, for example, cage eggs or free range eggs.
 They (Andrew and Ray) seem to be against parts of the ban but they are wrong for the following reasons.

 Banning greyhound racing is both utilitarian and moral because domesticate dogs are higher on the social hierarchy and their adoption and euthanasia rates within the greyhound community should be; 1) close to general dog ownership adoption and euthanasia stats and 2) far from the routine 'discarding' we see the from agricultural industry (utilitarian reason).
 It is also moral to ban greyhound racing because the abusers that are live baiting are at every level of the sport and most races have a live baited dog(s).